Council Chairman and Vice Chairman

 The Chairman's Medal was introduced to recognise unsung heroes, community champions and those who have dedicated their lives to particular organisations or events.

 The Vice Chairman of the council supports the Chairman in carrying out ceremonial activities.
-Cllr Ossie Johnson is the Vice Chairman for 2019/20.
+Cllr Beaty Bainbridge is Vice-Chairman for 2021/22.

 Chains of office